MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios: Our Multi-task Pronunciation Assessment model

 \section{Our Multi-task Pronunciation Assessment model}

-MultiPA uses four pre-trained neural network models, including the acoustic model HuBERT \cite{hsu2021hubert}, the ASR model Whisper \cite{radford2023robust}, the language model RoBERTa \cite{liu2019roberta} and the phonetic aligner Charsiu \cite{zhu2022charsiu}.
-Among these, HuBERT forms the main structure, and the rest are used for feature extraction.
-Figure~\ref{fig:overview} shows an overview of the MultiPA.
+MultiPA utilizes a pretrained SSL model (i.e., HuBERT~\cite{hsu2021hubert}) as its main structure.
+Fine-tuning pre-trained SSL models has proven effective in phone-level mispronunciation detection~\cite{xu2021explore}, phone-level assessment~\cite{zahran2023fine}, and sentence-level assessment~\cite{kim2022automatic, fu2023phonetic}, but has not been used for assessing multi-task sentence-level and word-level scores.
+To provide word-level evaluation, it is necessary to identify the boundaries of individual words within the speech signal.
+MultiPA achieves this by first using the ASR model Whisper~\cite{radford2023robust} to identify potential words in the speech signal, followed by using Charsiu~\cite{zhu2022charsiu} to obtain alignment information between the words and the speech signals.
+Given the potential inaccuracies of the ASR, RoBERTa~\cite{liu2019roberta} was employed to offer supplementary semantic feedback for the recognized words.
+Figure~\ref{fig:overview} shows an overview of MultiPA.

-\subsection{Auditory Feature extraction}
+\subsection{Auditory feature extraction}

-MultiPA extracts features from two transcripts.
-In the closed response scenario, these are the target transcript and the perceived transcript, where the target transcript is the sentence that the learner should say, and the perceived transcript is how an ASR model (ASRp) perceived the speech signal.
-In the open response scenario, since the target transcript is unavailable, we use the recognition results of another ASR model (ASRt) as an alternative.
-Thus, two ASR models, ASRp and ASRt, are used in the open response scenario.
-We use Whisper base.en and Whisper medium.en as ASRp and ASRt, respectively.
-Then, a phonetic aligner Charsiu provides the word and phone alignment information between the transcript and the utterance.
-The transcripts with alignment information enable the extraction of word-level and phone-level features.
+MultiPA extracts features from two transcripts: the target transcript and the recognized transcript.
+The target transcript represents the sentence that the learner wants to say, while the recognized transcript is how an ASR model (ASRr) recognized the speech signal.
+Although the target transcript is unavailable during inference, we still use it during training because word-level scores of training data are aligned with the target transcript.
+During inference, we use the recognition results of another ASR model (ASRt) as an alternative to the target transcript.
+Specifically, Whisper base.en (ASRr) generates the recognized transcript, while a larger ASR model, Whisper medium.en (ASRt), replaces the target transcript.
+Then, the phonetic aligner Charsiu provides word and phone alignment information between the transcript and the utterance.
+These aligned transcripts enable the extraction of word-level and phone-level features.